-Figure 10: Test 3.1 (b): SIR transport model with constant epidemic parameters and partially observed dynamics in hyperbolic regime ($\lambda{S,I,R}^2 = 1$, $\tau{S,I,R} = 1$).
-Selected sparse samples ($N_d = 20$) marked with white crosses (left column), approximation obtained in the inverse problem (middle column), and ground truth (right column) of the densities of infected I.
+Figure 10: Test 3.1 (b): SIR transport model with constant epidemic parameters and partially observed dynamics, with sparse density data only and no initial conditions available, in hyperbolic regime ( $\lambda{S,I,R}^2 = 1, \tau{S,I,R} = 1$ ).
+Identification of the sparse samples ( $N_d = 20$ ) selected sampling the spatio-temporal points from the available dataset with probability proportional to the magnitude of I marked with white crosses (left column), approximation obtained in the inverse problem (middle column), and ground truth (right column) of the densities of infected I.